thectogeneral/leetcode-master/CONTRIBUTING.md

 Found a mistake?
 Please open an issue on GitHub having the format "[CORRECT]".

-## Contribute a new solution

-Want to share your awesome solution?
-Please open an issue on GitHub having the format "[NEW]".
-Put your solution in the right folder, update the readme file and make a pull request.

 ## Request a new solution

 Don't see your problem?
 Please open an issue on GitHub having the format "[REQUEST]".
 Put your solution in the right folder, update the readme file and make a pull request.

+## Suggest an idea

+Do you have any idea for improvement?
+Please open an issue on GitHub having the format "[SUGGEST]".

 ## Community Contributions